 We all know the importance of recycling, but how can processing plants carry out necessary work whilst keeping noise levels down to a minimum?

 Adrian James Acoustics was presented with this challenge when we were appointed by Norse Environmental Waste Services to work on the Marsham Composting Facility in North Norfolk.
 The plant used innovative technology to process organic waste.
 On the one hand it would make a contribution towards government and international recycling targets, offering a solution for the future.
-On the other, we had to minimise the noise created by this facility – essentially an industrial amenity in the heart of Norfolk countryside.
+On the other hand, we had to minimise the noise created by this facility – essentially an industrial amenity in the heart of Norfolk countryside.
 Not only would we need to ensure planning permission was granted, but we were very aware of the concerns of local residents.

 Once appointed, we carried out stringent tests in the area, assessing the potential noise of delivery lorries, diesel-powered shovels and shredders, fans and other machinery.
 The level of sound mitigation specified by the authorities was regarded as unachievable by some, but that did not put us off.